bituq/Roshade/README.md

 ```
 > makensis Setup.nsi
 ```
-For production, it is recommended you use **lzma compression** due to its higher compression ratio:
+For production, it is recommended to use **lzma compression**, as it offers a higher compression ratio:
 ```
 > makensis /X"SetCompressor /FINAL lzma" Setup.nsi
 ```